The Blueprint for Building a $50 Million Hard Money Loan Portfolio

 The exception is processors.
 Mortgage loan processors are trained for thick files with dozens of underwriter conditions.
 A private loan file is simpler by comparison.
 They come in slightly overqualified for the document complexity.
 But their attention to detail and systems thinking translates perfectly.

-Our operation from $30 million to $50 million looks almost identical.
+Our operation from $30 million to $50 million looked almost identical.
 Same team.
 Same processes.
 Same tech stack.
 The only difference is bigger numbers.
 Portfolio size, revenue, and profit all grew while the operation stayed constant.
+Typically anything beyond is more marketing and maybe more business development/lead generation help.

-We could probably handle 50% more volume with our current team.
+We could handle more volume with our current team.
 Maybe not double, but significant growth without adding headcount.
 That is the goal of good systems.

 Scaling Through Partners Not Geography